IlyaBokovenko/DebugMCP/README.md

 ## Overview

 DebugMCP bridges the gap between professional debugging and AI-assisted development by providing a powerful debugging interface that AI assistants can use to help you identify and fix issues in your code.
 DebugMCP enables AI assistants to perform sophisticated debugging operations on your behalf.

-> **📢 Beta Version Notice**: This is a beta version of DebugMCP maintained by [ozzafar@microsoft.com](mailto:ozzafar@microsoft.com).
-We welcome feedback and contributions to help improve this extension.

 ## Features